cestpassion/cestpassion/README.md

-# Olá!👋 Eu sou a Bruna e seja bem vindo ao meu repositório!
+# Hello! 👋 I'm Bruna, and welcome to my repository!

-- 🎓 Atualmente, estou cursando o Bacharelado em Ciência da Computação na PUC Minas.
+- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science at PUC Minas.
-- 📚 Sempre em busca de aprender mais sobre tecnologia e computação!
+- 📚 Always eager to learn more about technology and computing!

 ##